bastibe/SoundCard/README.md

 one_mic = pa.get_microphone('FS2i2')
 ```

-All of these functions return `Speaker` and `Microphone` objects, which can be used for playback and recording:
+All of these functions return `Speaker` and `Microphone` objects, which can be used for playback and recording.
+All data passed in and out of these objects are *frames × channels* Numpy arrays.

 ```python
 import numpy